North American university rankings

 Washington Monthly College Guide

-The annual ranking of The Washington Monthly magazine offers a different approach to many other American university rankings: the list is based upon a university's contribution to the public good.
+The annual ranking of Washington Monthly magazine offers a different approach to many other American university rankings: the list is based upon a university's contribution to the public good.
 It looks at how universities enhance social mobility, foster scientific and humanistic research, and promote service (encouraging students to give something back to their country).
 The Washington Monthly University Rankings is a full list of 1500+ universities and colleges in America.

 How important are university rankings?